Allisonwonderlax13/https-github.com-obsproject-obs-studio./MacOS-Virtual-Camera-Compatibility-Guide.md

 ## SIP Workaround
 ### ***WARNING***

-Only do this if you understand the possible consequenses that this can have, please read more about it [here](https://eclecticlight.co/2017/04/28/sierras-system-integrity-protection-sip-beyond-root/) before making any changes.
+Only do this if you understand the possible consequences that this can have, please read more about it [here](https://eclecticlight.co/2017/04/28/sierras-system-integrity-protection-sip-beyond-root/) before making any changes.

 One option to allow macOS to allow DAL plugins in system apps / codesigned apps is to disable the system integrity protections (SIP) that cause these plugins to fail to load.